fs-webdev/create-react-app/packages/react-scripts/README.md

 ## Modernizr

 The modernizr config (in `modernizr-config.json`) is based on `packages/react-scripts/polyfills.js` and usage of the items in the config across apps.
+The `modernizr.js` file is generated from the config in the `prepare` script when installed and published.